SOHR: Syria says major damage, runways unusable after Israel hits airport

 While Israel rarely comments on individual strikes, it has acknowledged carrying out hundreds in Syria, in what the Jewish state’s military says is necessary to prevent its arch foe Iran from gaining a foothold on its doorstep.

-The conflict in Syria started with the brutal repression of peaceful protests and escalated to pull in foreign powers and global militants.
+The conflict in Syria started with the brutal repression of peaceful protests and escalated to pull in foreign powers and global jihadists.

 The war has killed nearly half a million people and forced around half of the country’s pre-war population from their homes.

-Russia’s military intervention in 2015 helped turn the war in favour of Syria’s President Bashar al-Assad.
+Russia’s military intervention in 2015 helped turn the war in favor of Syria’s President Bashar Assad.
 Moscow maintains military bases in the country.